mahmoudazaid/Integral/README.md

  </h4>
  <h4>8.
 Make Sure to run the recorded videos from selenium by VLC application</h4>

-## Structure
+## Project Structure
-<h4>1.
-BLL Solution: Contains The selenium logic</h4>
+1. <strong>BLL Solution: Contains The selenium logic</strong>
-* Browser: Contains driver class to open the browser
+    * <strong>Browser:</strong> Contains driver class to open the browser
-    * Extensions: Contains the classes that responsoble for actions
+    * <strong>Extensions:</strong> Contains the classes that responsoble for actions
         * DriverExtensions.cs: responsible for handel browser actions like scrolling and alerts
         * ElementExtensions.cs: responsible for element inspections and waiting
         * JSExtensions.cs: contians method that take a java script and runnig it
         * SEActions.cs: resonsible for selenium actions such as (Click, SendKeys)
-    * Utlities: contains helper classes
+    * <strong>Utlities:</strong> contains helper classes
         * FileManager.cs: responsible for acting with system directories like (Check file downoaded, Delete file from the system, create directory)
         * ScreenShot.cs: responsible for taking screenshot from the system
         * VideoRecorder.cs: responsible for recording video
-   * WebElementParser: responsible reading the elements locatores from JSON file
+    * <strong>WebElementParser</strong>: responsible reading the elements locatores from JSON file
         * ParserManager.cs: read all JSONs parsed from the step defention class
         * ElementParser.cs: read the elements from JSON and deserlize it
         * LocatorFactory: read the loctor from the JSON based on type such as (XPath)
         * LoctorTypes.cs: contains all locator types.
         * WebElement.cs: contains the JSON elements to use it in deserlization

-<h4>2.
-Web.Automation.SpecFlow: Contains the all features file and step defentions</h4>
+2. <strong>Web.Automation.SpecFlow: Contains the all features file and step defentions</strong>
     * Features: Contains all BDD test cases
     * StepDefinitions: Contains all code behind test cases
     * ObjectRepository Contains the JSON files that contain the elements locators